hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 Guidelines for printing TADs are available in this [zip file](/guides/ctc-traders-phase5-tis/downloads/NCTS5_TAD_Printing_Guidelines_June_2023.zip):

 - there are separate guidelines in the zip file for during and after the transition period (see below)
-- single house consignments apply only to the transition period and multiple house consignments apply only to the post-transition period
+- single house consignments apply only to the transition period.
+Multiple house consignments apply only to the post-transition period

 The following printing guidelines are important: